digdir/designsystemet/README.md

 ### 3. Login to you account
-In the terminal that you want to run the publish commands, run the following command to login to NPM:
+In the terminal that you want to run the publish commands from, run the following command to login to NPM:

 `npm login`